yeojingkang/random-curiosities/src/games/tetris/README.md

 ## Board rows
 My initial implementation of the board was a single array of chars, and the rows/columns were managed arithmetically.
 This made row management unnecessarily complex, especially row shifting.
 I'd have to manually `memcpy` elements down the array, making sure not to overwrite data that weren't moved yet.

 I then changed my implementation to an `std::array` of rows (each an `std::array` of chars).
-Coupled with `std::rotate`, this made row clearing and shifting simple.
+Coupled with `std::rotate`, this made line clearing and shifting simple.
 I still have to measure the performance of this approach.

 ## TODO
 - Check if manual management of board through single array is more performant